Follow us

 There are also a lot of similarities between how AdWords work and how Amazon campaigns are structured.

-There are three layers to advertising on AdWords - which you can access through the Google Ads account dashboard: the campaign, the ad group and the ad itself.
+There are three layers to advertising on AdWords - which you can access through the Google Ads account dashboard: the campaign, the ad group, and the ad itself.

 The top layer - campaigns - is not one you will have many of as a typical Amazon seller.
 Perhaps you’ll have one per product you’re looking to advertise, and maybe even another dedicated to building an email list.

-Below campaigns, you have ad sets that tend to be organised thematically or by groups of keywords, which you can set against each other to compare their relative effectiveness.
+Below campaigns, you have ad sets that tend to be organized thematically or by groups of keywords, which you can set against each other to compare their relative effectiveness.
 You don’t want to stuff too many ad groups into each campaign, 10 should be a comfortable maximum.

 Finally, you’ve got the ads themselves within the ad groups, which you can also compare against each other for the top performer.

-As with the structure, the match types are also similar to Amazon’s: Broad Match, Phrase Match, Exact Match and even negative keywords that you want to exclude.
+As with the structure, the match types are also similar to Amazon’s: Broad Match, Phrase Match, Exact Match, and even negative keywords that you want to exclude.

-What about Facebook?
+What About Facebook?

 So here you have a social media site that is encroaching on 3 billion active users - a huge chunk of the world’s population, and advertising through its platform is some of the most cost-effective marketing you can do outside of Amazon’s own service.